 You must provide at least one correct shader that implements the Phong shading model.
 This includes ambient light, diffuse reflection and glossy reflection of the point lights in the scene.
-To pass, you may use a single hardcoded light.
+To meet the minimum requirements, you may use a single hardcoded light.